-A Granite City man who was charged with conspiracy for being a member of a large cocaine distribution organization with at least twenty-five other individuals has been sentenced to 151 months in federal prison, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
-Oscar Valle Ortiz, 32, of Granite City, IL, was sentenced in federal district court on November 8, 2011, following his earlier pleas of guilty to one count of Conspiracy to Distribute and Possess with the Intent to Distribute Cocaine and one count of Possession with the Intent to Distribute Cocaine.
-In addition to the prison term, Ortiz was fined $750 and ordered to pay a special assessment of $200.
-Ortiz was also ordered to serve five years of supervised release following his release from prison.
-In addition, Ortiz was ordered to forfeit $508,000 to the United States, which represented the proceeds of the cocaine distributed or intended to be distributed by the Defendant.
+A Granite City man who was indicted along with twenty-two other individuals and charged with being members of a large cocaine distribution organization, has pled guilty, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+Oscar Valle Ortiz, 32, of Granite City, Illinois, entered a plea of guilty on June 15, 2011, to one count of Conspiracy to Distribute and Possess with the Intent to Distribute Cocaine and one count of Possession with the Intent to Distribute Cocaine.
+Ortiz also admitted the forfeiture allegation contained in the indictment and agreed to forfeit $508,000 to the United States.

-Ten co-conspirators have also entered pleas of guilty in this case and are awaiting sentencing.
-Other individuals who were charged in the same indictment have pled not guilty and are currently awaiting trial.
-Those who have pled not guilty are presumed to be innocent of all charges and are entitled to a fair trial at which the Government must prove guilt beyond a reasonable doubt.
+Other individuals who were charged in the same indictment are currently awaiting trial, and, are presumed to be innocent of all charges and are entitled to a fair trial at which the Government must prove guilt beyond a reasonable doubt.